Yuji Nakazawa

-Yuji Nakazawa (中澤 佑二, Nakazawa Yūji) is a Japanese former professional footballer who played as a centre back for J1 League side Tokyo Verdy and Yokohama F. Marinos.
+Yuji Nakazawa (中澤 佑二, Nakazawa Yūji) is a Japanese former professional footballer who most notably played as a centre back for J1 League sides Tokyo Verdy and Yokohama F. Marinos.
 He was the formerly the captain of the Japan national team.
-His nickname is "Bomber" because of his distinctive hairstyle.
-Nakazawa is one of only seven Japanese players to reach 100 caps for his country.
+His nickname is "The Bomber" because of his distinctive hairstyle and heading ability.

+Nakazawa is one of only seven Japanese players to reach 100 caps for his national team and he is the third highest number of J.League all-time appearances in history with 593 appearances.
+Nakazawa also played for 178 consecutive matches for Yokohama F. Marinos from July 2013 to August 2018.

 Club career

+Youth

-Nakazawa started playing football for his home country.
-He played for Yoshikawa Higashi Junior High School and Misato Technology High School, but attracted no scouts' eyes.
-Determined to be a pro, he left for Brazil to improve his football skills and trained with América Mineiro.
+Nakazawa started playing football for Yoshikawa Higashi Junior High School and Misato Technology High School, but attracted no scouts there.
+Determined to go professional, he left for Brazil to train with América Mineiro.
 During his time there, he won the Campeonato Mineiro in the junior category and played a key role in coach Ricardo Drubscky's squad.

+Tokyo Verdy

 After a year, he returned to Japan and joined Verdy Kawasaki (later Tokyo Verdy) in 1998 as a trainee, which meant he received no compensation.
 He impressed the club enough to win a full professional contract the following year.

 His first J1 League appearance came on 13 March 1999 against Cerezo Osaka at Todoroki Athletics Stadium.
 He scored his first league goal on 10 April 1999 against Nagoya Grampus Eight also at Todoroki.
 That year, he received the J.League Young Player of the Year award and was selected for the J.League Team of the Year.

+Yokohama F. Marinos

-He was transferred to Yokohama F. Marinos in 2002 and contributed to the club winning two consecutive J1 League championships in 2003 and 2004.
+Nakazawa was transferred to Yokohama F. Marinos in 2002 and contributed to the club winning two consecutive J1 League championships in 2003 and 2004.
 He was selected as the Most Valuable Player of the league in 2004.
 He played more than 30 games every season from 2007 except 2010 season.
 He also played full time for 178 consecutive games from July 2013 to August 2018.
 This is a J.League record except goalkeeper.
 However he could not play at all in the match from August 2018 except last match in 2018 season.

 On 8 January 2019, Yokohama F. Marinos announced his retirement at 2018 season.
 He was 40 years old.